amplication/plugins/plugins/devcontainer-github-codespaces/README.md

 Quickly generates the configuration that you require to setup devcontainer for your Amplication App

 ## Purpose

-Generates the configuration that you require to setup devcontainer for your Amplication App
+This plugin serves the purpose of generating devcontainer based on your configuration for your Amplication app

 ## Configuration